syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Track color of the cupertino switch in off state.
+            Track color of the Cupertino switch in off state.
             <br/>
             <br/>
         </td>